Spanish Election Stalemate: PP, PSOE, and the Battle for Government

 Archyde.com/Juan Medina Sanchez (left) and Feijoo both want to form a government and prevent the other

-Although the 44-year-old has not signaled that she will take over the post and has always stood behind Feijoo, rumors have been circulating for some time that she could inherit the party chairmanship.
+Although the 44-year-old has not signaled that she will take over the post and has always stood behind Feijoo, rumors have been circulating for some time that she might inherit the party chairmanship.
 Most recently, the ex-president of the Autonomous Community of Madrid, Esperanza Aguirre, spoke out in favor of Ayuso.
 Ayuso thanked for the trust.
 At the same time, she defended her party leader.

 Ayuso once worked for Aguirre.
 Today the politician is known for her aggressive style a la Donald Trump.
 In the Madrid region, the number of their supporters has grown rapidly.
 Two months ago she was re-elected as President.
 Unlike Feijoo, she won an absolute majority for the PP in the local legislature in the parliamentary elections, fishing in the electoral pond of the far-right Vox.